austinkinross/rubiks-cube-solver/README.md

 C++ Rubik's Cube Solver
 ==================
 Personal project.

+Not endorsed by (or affiliated with) anything by:
+- Microsoft Corp.
-Unaffiliated with Microsoft or Microsoft Open Tech Inc.
+- Microsoft Open Tech Inc.

-Not endorsed or related to any official "Rubik's Cube" product or company.
+- Any official "Rubik's Cube" company or product.

 About
 =====
-This is a work-in-progress C++ Rubik's Cube solver.
+Work-in-progress C++ Rubik's Cube solver.